Ajay-Aryan/Stock_Price_Prediction/README.md

 # Stock Price Prediction using Neural Networks

-This repository contains code for training a neural network model to predict stock prices using historical stock data.
-The goal of the project is to build a model that can accurately forecast stock prices based on various features.
-All models utilize a sliding-window based approach where a fixed number of previous days generate a prediction of the next day's price.
+This repository contains code for training various models to predict closing stock prices for a stock using its historical closing price data.
+The goal of the project is to build a model that can accurately forecast these closing stock prices one day out based on all its previous closing price data.
+All of these models utilize a sliding-window based approach where a fixed number of previous days generate the prediction of the next day's price.

 # Stakeholders
 Shareholders: Predict the direction of their investment.